 If you have a more liquid-y craft acrylic paint, skip the water.
 Screw the top of the glue bottle back on tightly and shake well to mix.

-2. Create design
+- Create your design

+Next, squeeze out a glue design onto watercolor paper.
 You can do this with any sort of image, scene, or abstract art.
 We used the technique to create hearts for Valentine’s Day.

-3. Let glue dry
+- Let glue dry

-4. Paint with watercolors
+- Paint with watercolors

-The black glue looks like the lead in real stained glass windows and also helps to keep the colors separate in the finished painting.
+The black glue looks like the lead in real stained-glass windows and also helps to keep the colors separate in the finished painting.
 Neat, huh?

-I especially like how these scribble art hearts look!
+We especially like how these scribble art hearts look!

 Ready to try this?
 You probably have everything you need, already, except perhaps the black acrylic paint which you can pick up at the craft store.

-More Faux Stained Glass Art Ideas
+More Valentine Art Ideas

-Want more ideas?
-Click here for 30 Valentine Crafts and Activities for Kids (with a FREE printable list!)
+- 30 Valentine Crafts and Activities for Kids (with a FREE printable list!)

-Pin It For Later
+Pin It for Later